nagasudhirpulla/taming_python/blog/skills/email.md

 print("execution complete...")
 ```

-#
+### App Passwords feature in Gmail
-If we are using Gmail, we can use App Passwords feature to create a separate password exclusively for the script without sacrificing two-factor authentication and not enabling less secure apps.
+If we are using Gmail to send email from python, we can use App Passwords feature to create a separate password exclusively for the script instead of main password without sacrificing two-factor authentication and not enabling less secure apps.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NTcyNTY5MTddfQ==
+eyJoaXN0b3J5IjpbLTQ5MzUyNjA1NV19
 -->